AIResponsibly/PaperSummaries/README.md

   ### Privacy

-  Protecting the personal data of users and ensuring that AI systems do not violate individuals' privacy.
-Privacy-enhancing technologies include differential privacy, which introduces noise to aggregated data to protect identities.
-Another method, homomorphic encryption, allows calculations on encrypted data to maintain privacy.
-Another method, zero-knowledge proofs (ZKP), allows for the validation of data without revealing the underlying information itself.

   1. **[Differential Privacy: A Primer](summaries/privacy/DifferentialPrivacy.md)** - Journal of Privacy 2019
      - **Summary**: Introduces differential privacy and its applications in ensuring data privacy.